Other posts from the On a visit to.. series:

 Colorado boasts some of the most famous yoga festivals (Wanderlust, Yoga on the Mountain, Hanuman, Alive) and some of the best yoga teachers live there.
-Add to that pristine nature, high mountains peaks, plenty of wilderness, hot springs everywhere, roaring rivers, farm to table food options and amazing energy and you’ve got the real deal.
+Add to that pristine nature, high mountain peaks, plenty of wilderness, hot springs everywhere, roaring rivers, farm to table food options and amazing energy and you’ve got the real deal.
 A lot of people move to Colorado for the outdoor adventure, the mindfulness, the spirituality, and the opportunity to live stress-free.

 Three things which we absolutely have to take with us when we travel to this part of the States.

 Hiking shoes – you will never be indoors 🙂 (maybe you’ll even end up sleeping outdoors, it is spectacular!!!).